ssvlabs/ssv/docs/specs/NETWORKING.md

 | `oid`       | operator id, 32 bytes                                          | Done (`v0.1.9`) |
 | `version`   | fork version, integer                                          | -               |

+#### Discovery Alternatives

+[libp2p's Kademlia DHT](https://github.com/libp2p/specs/tree/master/kad-dht) offers similar features, and even a more complete implemetation of Kademlia DHT.
+Discv5 design is loosely inspired by the Kademlia DHT, but unlike most DHTs no arbitrary keys and values are stored.
+Instead, the DHT stores and relays node records.

+As `ENR` has a size limit (`< 300` bytes), and therefore discv5 won't support multiple key/value pairs.
+On the other hand, using libp2p's Kad DHT will allow to advertise and find peers by multiple keys, e.g. topics/subnets.

+Notes:
+- discv5 specifies [Topic Index](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-rationale.md#the-topic-index) that should help to look for relevant nodes
+- [discv5 specs](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md#comparison-with-other-discovery-mechanisms) details why discv5 was chosen over libp2p Kad DHT in Ethereum.

+In `v0` discv5 is used, `v1` TBD upon design/implementation.

 ### Network ID